 The job of a walking scorer is to walk with a group and keep their score and specific statistics.
 They will be assigned to a group in the pro-am and the tournament.
 It is important that the walking scorers have an understanding of the game of golf, and can accurately score up to three players in a group.
 This volunteer role is expected to walk all 18 holes over sometimes very hilly terrain.

-Walking scorers will be issued a handheld device to carry.
+Walking scorers will be issued a Microsoft Lumia device.
 We will also provide a voice radio with a headset to facilitate constant communication with the ShotLink staff.

 FAIRWAY LASER OPERATORS